yashodhanAgale/Lecture-scheduling/client/README.md

 1. Project Structure
    src/: Contains all React components, routing, and styling.

-App.jsx: Main component for routing and layout.
+main.jsx: Main component for routing and layout.

 components/: Contains reusable components like forms, buttons, and modals.

 pages/: Contains page-specific components like the Instructor Dashboard, Login, Signup, and Assessment pages.

-assets/: Stores images, fonts, and other static resources.

 2. Authentication